 From small, family-owned companies to nationwide supermarket chains, Florida agriculture encompasses industries of all sizes with the goal of promoting Florida-grown and -produced products.
 Whether selling a product, helping agricultural entrepreneurs, advocating for local companies, promoting agritourism or highlighting an important commodity, the diversity within the state keeps agriculture innovative and progressive.
-Learn more about a sampling of the different industries that make up Florida agriculture below:
+Click the arrows to learn more about a sampling of the different industries that make up Florida agriculture.

 1. Natalie’s Orchid Island Juice Company